noga-dev/intellitask/README.md

 ## Description

 IntelliTask is an AI driven To-Do app.
 All you do is write the task and submit it.
-The AI sets the time priority (as seen by the color of the flag - the redder it is, the higher the priority of the task), and the due date and time which is cownted down from with at the bottom of the card.
+The AI sets the time priority (as seen by the color of the flag - the redder it is, the higher the priority of the task), and the due datetime for which there is a countdown at the bottom of the task's card.

 ### Inner workings explanation
 Since Supabase doesn't support anonymous authentication, we had to improvise and decide between: